tidyverse/vroom/MAINTENANCE.md

 https://datatracker.ietf.org/doc/html/rfc4180

-## Projects we are not currently pursuing
+## Ideas we are not pursuing

+While these ideas are not bad, the following projects are not currently being pursued until we have more maintainer bandwidth.

 ### Replicating functions from readr

-Partially because readr uses vroom under the hood, but also because we don't see a need to replicate behavior from another package.
 If there is a good, working solution from readr, we are not currently planning to replicate that behavior in vroom.